Scottapotamas/xsens-mti/README.md

 # Usage

-A minimal Arduino compatible implementation is described in `/example/motion`.
+A minimal Arduino compatible implementation is described in `/example/basics` and is quickly explained in the following sections.

+> Examples aren't exhaustive across all messages/payloads, though enums describing possible inbound/outbound message identifiers, and the list of callback event flags [is described in the `xsens_constants` header](src/xsens_constants.h).

-## Basics
+## Basic Setup

 - Include `xsens-mti.h` in your application code.